mkaz/jot/readme.md

 ## History

 A bit of a toy project, a place to apply programming languages I'm learning, so it has gone through a couple iterations.

-The utlity was initially called **jot** but to reduce one character and hop on to the Zettlekasten train, I changed it to **zk**.

-Plus it was first created in Python ([branch](https://github.com/mkaz/zk/tree/python)) and then rewritten in Go ([branch](https://github.com/mkaz/zk/tree/golang)).
+It was first created in Python ([branch](https://github.com/mkaz/zk/tree/python)) and then rewritten in Go ([branch](https://github.com/mkaz/zk/tree/golang)).
 Now, it is Rust's turn.

+The utlity was renamed to **zk** during the Rust rewrite, it was previously  called **jot**.
+I started creating a new command-line Zettlekasten tool and it was basically the same as my existing utility, so I merged into one and I prefer the shorter **zk** command.

 ## License